-Cherry Berry Crostata with Pinot and Rosemary
+Cherry Berry Crostata

 Crostatas are my favorite dessert to make because they are rustic, free-form open-faced pies – literally anyone can make them.
 This crostata is like a big sugar cookie hugging delicious wine-soaked fruit.
 The cherries and berries bubble and bake down with a big splash of Oregon pinot…be still my holiday heart!
 While the crostata is in the oven, kick back and savor the rest of the wine with family and friends. #LovelyAndDelicious